Cemeteries and crematoria in Brighton and Hove: Jewish burial grounds, old and new

 Brighton had Jewish residents by 1766, and the first synagogue was opened in 1792.
-In 1826, Thomas Read Kemp—property developer, major landowner, Member of Parliament and occasional preacher—donated some of his land to the congregation of Brighton Synagogue.
+In 1826, Thomas Read Kemp—property developer, major landowner, Member of Parliament and occasional preacher—sold some of his land for £100 to the congregation of Brighton Synagogue.
 The 10686 sqft site on the east side of the Ditchling Road was part of his large landholding on Round Hill, an agricultural area which later became an inner suburb of Brighton.
-An octagonal brick cemetery chapel (the Ohel), designed by the firm of Thomas Lainson and Son, was built in the burial ground in 1893.
+An octagonal brick cemetery chapel (the Ohel), designed by the firm of Thomas Lainson and Son, and now Grade ll listed, was built in the burial ground in 1893.
 In accordance with Jewish custom, it had facilities for mourners to wash their hands upon leaving the "presence of death".
 Money to build the chapel and a fence round the cemetery was raised in the 1890s by charging members of the Middle Street Synagogue two shillings per week for a year; some prominent members of Brighton's Jewish community provided interest-free loans as well.

 The cemetery has been full for many years and is now closed except for family burials where a tomb already exists.
-It is locked and in poor condition; many graves are overgrown.
-The foundation stone commemorating Kemp's gift of the land survives, though.
-The cemetery chapel and its surrounding walls and gates are Grade II listed buildings.
+It is locked and having been poor condition with many graves are overgrown, the synagogue now has an annual programme of maintenance.
+The foundation stone commemorating Kemp's sale of the land survives, though.
+The cemetery chapel and its surrounding walls and gates were made Grade II listed buildings in 1999.
 Designed in 1893 by Lainson and Son and built by the Garrett building firm, the chapel is a red-brick octagonal structure in the Queen Anne style, with a tiled turreted roof and corbel-topped piers at each corner, a pedimented entrance and arched windows set below recessed panels.
 The walls, stucco-faced gate piers and wrought iron fences surrounding the burial ground were built around the same time as the chapel.